Aesthetic Breast Surgery,Breast Implant Revision & Fat Transfer

 Please note:

-There are very uncommon circumstances, which may be unpredictable, in which a total capsulectomy simply cannot be completed.
+There are uncommon and unpredictable circumstances in which a total capsulectomy simply cannot be completed.
 As we encounter more ladies with the current generation Motiva implants who are seeking explant, this is an important consideration.
 The particular properties of Motiva "nanotextured" breast implants mean that the scar capsules the body forms are often extraordinarily thin.
 They are quite distinct from the capsules we encounter with any form of textured breast implants, and they are different to those encountered with classic smooth implants.
 These very thin capsules can be challenging to remove.
 There are sometimes cases where the capsule is so insubstantial as to almost be absent, especially on the posterior surface of the Pectoralis major muscle and the anterior surface of the underlying Pectoralis minor muscle.
-In these cases, sub-total capsulectomy may have to be performed to avoid excessive damage to the muscles.
+In these cases, the capsule may have to be destroyed using diathermy, rather than excised, to avoid excessive damage to the muscles.

 Total intact capsulectomy (often incorrectly referred to as "en-bloc" capsulectomy)